Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 The interview started with asking the customer to think about an item they really like or buy often.

-We did this because we wanted to create a sense of urgency for this item and find out what customers would do if they saw the ‘Back in Stock March 8th’ message.
+The screen below is showing the product card results from a search and the gray box represents the item that they like or need.
+We didn’t use a specific item because everyone has different needs / likes and the item that we chose, may not be important to them.
+We needed to create a sense of urgency for this item and find out what customers would do if they saw the ‘Back in Stock March 8th’ message.
 Would they pause their order and come back when the item is back in stock?
 Would they pick it up at their local store etc?

 *Sorry, video does not play here due to confidentiality